drew-marchione/workoutApp/README.md

 # Updating a Record

 This is the "Update Record" interface.
-Here you may modify an existing exercise.
+Here you can modify any existing exercise.

 <br />